ivan-chen-github/2911/README.md

 How to run the Flask app:
 * open terminal or powershell
-* cd to root folder
+* cd to the flaskapp folder
 * run command ```python app.py```
 * navigate to ```localhost:5000``` in your browser